tocttou/hacker-blog/_posts/2020-8-5-Plans-Never-Err.md

 If you were extremely not clever, you didn't even have expectations.
 Your plan is just a list of actions.
 Unless you are good at modeling the world, you are already doomed.

 Reality is your enemy.
 No plan survives.
-Learn to build with the wreckage.
+Learn to build from the wreckage.